Top Arts & Culture in Orlando for Adults

-Taking over downtown Orlando’s historic Tinker Field in November, this world-famous festival features scores of the world's top dance music artists and plenty of festivities.
-(Please note that EDC Orlando will not take place in 2020, but is expected to return in 2021.)
+Taking over downtown Orlando’s historic Tinker Field in November, the world-famous Electric Daisy Carnival (EDC) music festival features scores of the world's top dance music artists and plenty of festivities.

-This two-day, Thanksgiving weekend event brings the world to Orlando with a cornucopia of global dishes, interactive experiences, and contests celebrating fashion, music, dance, short films and more, all designed to honor each person’s heritage while exploring how we influence each other and create our own unique identity.
+Held during Thanksgiving weekend, FusionFest event brings the world to Orlando with a cornucopia of global dishes, interactive experiences, and contests celebrating fashion, music, dance, short films and more, all designed to honor each person’s heritage while exploring how we influence each other and create our own unique identity.
 Admission is free.

-Held each fall in downtown Orlando, this interactive event features more than 1,000 artists and performers from Orlando, the United States and around the world.
-Featured collaborators include Cirque du Soleil, Orlando Philharmonic Orchestra, Orlando Ballet and the Central Florida Community Arts Orchestra.
-(Please note that IMMERSE will not take place in 2020, but is expected to return in 2021.)
+Held each fall in downtown Orlando, IMMERSE is an interactive event featuring hundreds of artists and performers from Orlando, the United States and around the world.
+Featured collaborators include Orlando Philharmonic Orchestra, Orlando Ballet and the Central Florida Community Arts Orchestra.

 First presented in 1990, and named in honor of author Zora Neale Hurston, ZORA!
 Festival is a multi-day, multi-disciplinary, intergenerational event composed of public talks, conferences, movie screenings, arts education programming, a dance party, and an Outdoor Festival of the Arts.
 The event takes place primarily in Eatonville, 10 miles north of Orlando, and throughout Orange County.